104 Center for the Humanities, Bixler

 Meet the Interim Director and Writing Assistants of Ashland University's Writing Studio

 Susan served for six years as an adjunct instructor in the Department of English at Ashland University, where she taught English 100, 101, and 102, as well as occasional literature courses, including The Bible as Literature.
-Over the years, she has tutored graduate students in French and international students in English, taught beginning French at Akron University and English composition and humanities at North Central State College, converted French translations of Arabic poetry into English as part of a research project at The Ohio State University, and professionally translated letters and scientific articles from French into English.
+Over the years, she has converted French translations of Arabic poetry into English as part of a research project at The Ohio State University, tutored graduate students in French and international students in English, and taught beginning French at Akron University and English composition and humanities at North Central State College.

-During more than 20 years of work in the field of academic publishing, Susan advanced from proofreading and copyediting advertising copy to directing the publication of textbooks for such publishers as the Institute of Electrical and Electronic Engineers, McGraw-Hill, Prentice-Hall, and Simon & Schuster, as well as technical articles for publications including the Journal of the Astronomical Society, the Journal of Materials Science and Engineering, and the Journal of the American Ceramic Society.
-Before returning to school to complete her graduate studies, she served for many years as assistant editor for the American Ceramic Society, provided a rewrite service for the Society’s international authors, and was Director of Editorial Services at a local publishing facility.
+During more than 20 years of work in academic publishing, Susan copyedited and directed the publication of texts for such publishers as the Institute of Electrical and Electronic Engineers, McGraw-Hill, and Prentice-Hall, as well as articles for the Journal of the Astronomical Society, the Journal of Materials Science and Engineering, and the Journal of the American Ceramic Society.
+She was Director of Editorial Services at a publishing facility before serving for many years as assistant editor for the American Ceramic Society, as well as providing a rewrite service for the Society’s international authors.

-Susan earned a B.A. in French, with a concentration in eighteenth-century literature and women’s issues, from The Ohio State University, where she also studied German and Russian.
-Her initial graduate work was in French, with a special concentration in Francophone and Maghrebian post-colonial literature.
-Her latest degree is an M.A. in Old Testament Biblical Studies, with a concentration in Hebrew exegesis, from Ashland Theological Seminary.
-During her time at ATS, Susan also studied German, Greek, and Aramaic, in addition to post-colonialism in the modern biblical context.
-She was a dissertation writing advisor to Doctor of Ministry students and a graduate assistant for Old Testament Studies and Advanced Hebrew.
-She has dabbled in Italian, Gaelic, Arabic, and Latin (but only via French) and hopes to study a few more languages when she finds time.
+Susan holds a B.A. in French, with a concentration in eighteenth-century literature, from The Ohio State University, where she also studied German and Russian.
+Her initial graduate work was in French, with a concentration in Francophone and Maghrebian post-colonial literature.
+After taking a break to raise a family, however, she audited a Hebrew class at Ashland Theological Seminary and surprised herself by earning an M.A. degree in Old Testament Biblical Studies, with a concentration in Hebrew exegesis.
+Her thesis was entitled Eve and the Quest for the Holy Grail: The Genesis Theology of Camelot.
+During her time at ATS, she was a dissertation writing advisor to Doctor of Ministry students and a graduate assistant for Old Testament Studies and Advanced Hebrew.

 Contact the following Writing Assistants for help: